FreddeITsupport98/zypper-automatik-helper-/README.md

 It runs `zypper dup --download-only` in the background, but only when it's safe.
 When you're ready to update, the packages are already cached.
 This turns a potential 10-minute download and update process into a 1-minute, authenticated installation.

-## ✨ Key Features (v47 Architecture)
+## ✨ Key Features (v48 Architecture)

 * **Decoupled Architecture:** Two separate services: a "safe" root-level downloader and a "smart" **user-level** notifier.
 * **User-Space Notifier:** Runs as a user service (`~/.config/systemd/user`) so it can reliably talk to your desktop session (D-Bus) and show clickable notifications.
 * **Safe Downloads (Root):** The downloader service only runs when `ConditionACPower=true` and `ConditionNotOnMeteredConnection=true` are satisfied.
 * **Smart Safety Logic (User):** The notifier Python script uses `upower`, `inxi` and `nmcli` with extra heuristics to distinguish real laptops from desktops/UPS setups (including laptops that only expose a battery device without a separate `line_power` entry), and to avoid false "metered" or "on battery" positives.
+* **Fixed Battery Detection (v48):** Corrected logic that was incorrectly identifying laptops as desktops, now properly detects batteries via `inxi` output.
+* **Persistent Notifications (v48):** Update notifications now persist until user interaction or timeout (5 minutes) by keeping a GLib main loop active.
+* **Environment Change Alerts (v48):** Notifies users when power conditions change (AC plugged/unplugged, metered status).
-* **Comprehensive Logging (NEW in v47):** Full debug logging for installation, system services, and user notifier with automatic log rotation and persistent status tracking.
+* **Comprehensive Logging:** Full debug logging for installation, system services, and user notifier with automatic log rotation and persistent status tracking.
 * **Persistent Reminders:** The user notifier service runs on a configurable schedule (default: *aggressive* every minute) and will remind you whenever updates are pending.
 * **Hybrid Refresh Logic:**
     * If it's unsafe (on battery or metered), it **skips `zypper refresh`** and only checks the existing cache via `zypper dup --dry-run`.
     * If it's safe, it runs a full `zypper refresh` first, then `zypper dup --dry-run`.
 * **Clickable Install:** The rich, Python-based notification is **clickable**.
 Clicking the "Install" button runs `~/.local/bin/zypper-run-install`, which opens a terminal and executes `pkexec zypper dup`.
-* **Automatic Upgrader:** The installer is idempotent and will **cleanly stop, disable, and overwrite any previous version** (v1–v46) to ensure a clean migration.
+* **Automatic Upgrader:** The installer is idempotent and will **cleanly stop, disable, and overwrite any previous version** (v1–v47) to ensure a clean migration.
 * **Dependency Checks:** The installer verifies all necessary dependencies (`nmcli`, `upower`, `inxi`, `python3-gobject`, `pkexec`) are present and offers to install them if they are missing.

 -----

-## 🛠️ How It Works: The v47 Architecture
+## 🛠️ How It Works: The v48 Architecture

 This is a two-service system to provide both safety (Downloader) and persistence/user interaction (Notifier).